maurges/every-rust-gui-library/notes.md

 I would need to implement by hand otherwise.
 A useful thing if you're writing an app, alright.

+List widgets, ahhh.
+And here I thought this needs to be done with creating children by hand.
+First, let's try to create a counter as a widget, then I'll use it inside a list.

+Wow, here's a hard question: how do I access non-type erased parent in constructor?
+Or anywhere?
+For now I just set type erased properties, but I can't add widgets this way!
+So I guess this means in my ratings creating simple widgets is simple (or at least managable), but creating complex widgets is impossible.
+At least until I find out how to do it..

+I found an example implementing a custom orientable.
+They use some layout tricks, and finally, downcasting.
+But this downcast doesn't work for Box, because Box is not a LayoutManager, fuck.
+The tutorial said nothing about downcasting, so now I go on exploration.
+Finally, apidocs were useful; or not, in the end it was just trying shit and succeeding.
+They aren't even making sense, the downcast is called upcast in its own docstring!
+But in the end I can upcast a child to its parent, which is what I need.
+And thus building complex widgets is as easy as building simple widgets, although really not documented.

 ## iced
 Time spent: a couple of hours